 Overview – What Are Reversal Patterns?

-In forex, reversal patterns are chart formations that appear when the underlying psychology of the market signals price should move in the opposite direction.
+In Forex, reversal patterns serve as vital chart formations.
+These pop up when the market’s underlying psychology hints at price moving in the opposite direction.

 Two Types Of Reversal Patterns